Best tool for X · Sales outreach

 - Balanced → Premium gate: escalate when launch delay is directly affecting active pipeline targets.

-- Outreach → Follow-up gate: move no-reply and soft-reply contacts into follow-up lane selection instead of adding more raw send volume.
+- Outreach → Follow-up gate: move no-reply and soft-reply contacts into follow-up path selection instead of adding more raw send volume.

 - Follow-up → CRM gate: when meetings rise, enforce call-to-CRM standardization before expanding campaigns.